Apple Health is a place where you can store and track all of your health and fitness data in one place.

 - You'll be able to see a list of data sources that are pushing data to Apple Health

-- If there are multiple sources, Apple will select one to prioritise for data displayed
+- If there are multiple sources, Apple will select one to prioritize for the data displayed

 How to use Apple Watch with Apple Health

-We've picked out some top tips to make the most of Apple Watch with Apple Health:
+We've picked out some top tips to make the most of the Apple Watch with Apple Health:

 How to view Apple Watch data in Apple Health

 You can check out all the data directly from your Watch by tapping your profile button in the top right of the app, tapping Devices, and selecting your Apple Watch.

 You'll get a breakdown of all the information your smartwatch is feeding to Health.

 How to check which apps/devices have access to Apple Health data